SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 • The arm support will measure (1″ x 2″ x 23″).
 It should be attached to the outer surface of the front legs.
 Align the arm support with the top edge of the legs while keeping 1″ overhanging.
 Clamp in place, predrill, and secure the arm support with 1 1/2″ exterior screws.

-Step 9: Assemble the middle back support
+Step 9: Assemble the Middle Back Support

 Once the armrest support is secured, fix the middle back support in place.